 "As the organisation behind the annual Talk Money Week campaign, we also want to encourage people to have conversations about money year-round – particularly people using credit regularly — so they can get the support they need to find a way forward.

-“If anyone is worried about keeping up with payments, we encourage them to talk to their creditors as early as possible, as they could offer affordable options to pay back what is owed.
-Our guide talking to creditors is designed to help people find out more about how to do that well.
+"If anyone is worried about keeping up with payments, we encourage them to talk to their creditors as early as possible, as they could offer affordable options to pay back what is owed.
+Our guide talking to creditorsOpens in a new window is designed to help people find out more about how to do that well.
 For those who are currently struggling to keep on top of bills and financial commitments and are considering or already using BNPL, we suggest seeking free debt advice immediately.
-The Debt Advice Locator Tool on the MoneyHelper website can help you find a suitable debt adviser.”
+The debt advice locator toolOpens in a new window on the MoneyHelper website can help you find a suitable debt adviser."